k0retux/fuddly/docs/source/data_model.rst

   get such kind of data, specify explicitly the maximum, or use a disruptor to do so (:ref:`tuto:disruptors`).

+default_qty
+  Specify the default amount of nodes to generate from the description.
+  It should be within ``<min, max>``.

 clone
   Allows to make a full copy of an existing node by providing its